RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 1.md

 Fully automated security controls are useful from the provider’s perspective (allowing more profitability and scalability), but this is not a major concern of the customer.
 Option A is incorrect.
 Global remote access and reducing the risk of malware infections (to include ransomware) are basic functions of almost all cloud providers; these functions aren’t useful discriminators when choosing cloud providers because all cloud providers have them.
 Options C and D are thus incorrect.

-### Question # 17 - When designing a cloud data center, which of the following aspects is not necessary to ensure continuity of operations during contingency operations?
+### Question # 17 - When designing a cloud data center, which of the following aspects is [not] necessary to ensure continuity of operations during contingency operations?
 A. Access to clean water
 B. Broadband data connection
-C. Extended battery backup
+C. **Extended battery backup**
 D. Physical access to the data center

 Answer: C.

 Backup power does not have to be delivered by batteries; it can be fed to the data center through redundant utility lines or from a generator.
 All the other elements are necessary for safe and secure data center operations, for both the personnel and the equipment within the data center.

-### Question # 18 - You are the security manager for a small surgical center.
+### Question # 18 - You are the security manager for a [small surgical] center.
 Your organization is reviewing upgrade options for its current, on-premises data center.
 In order to best meet your needs, which one of the following options would you recommend to senior management?
-A. Building a completely new data center
+A. **Building a completely new data center**
 B. Leasing a data center that is currently owned by another firm
 C. Renting private cloud space in a Tier 2 data center
 D. Staying with the current data center
 Answer: A.

 This answer is mostly arrived at through a process of elimination.

-Option B is not optimum because of the potential for vendor lock-in, restrictions on buildout, and privacy concerns.
+O**ption B is not optimum because of the potential for vendor lock-in, restrictions on buildout, and privacy concerns**.

-Option C is not optimum because Tier 2 is not sufficient for medical uses.
+Option C is not optimum **because Tier 2 is not sufficient for medical uses**.
 Option D is not optimum because there was obviously a reason to consider a new option.
 We are therefore left with option A, which is the most expensive of the choices but allows the greatest amount of control and security.

-### Question # 19 - When building a new data center within an urban environment, which of the following is probably the most restrictive aspect?
+### Question # 19 - When building a new data center within an [urban] environment, which of the following is probably the most [restrictive] aspect?
 A. The size of the plot
 B. Utility availability
 C. Staffing
-D. Municipal codes
+D. **Municipal codes**

 Answer: D.

 In any large metropolitan area, government restrictions on development and construction can severely limit how you use your property; this can be a significant limiting factor in building a data center.